moqri/311-service-classification/standard/README.md

 * noise
 * miscellaneous

-### Mapping (tagging/classification)
+### Tagging/classification

-Mappng of the existing service type (or service category) to these tags could be done by is a a CSV or JSON format.
+Mapping of the existing service type (or service category) to these tags (tagging/classification) could be done by is a a CSV or JSON format.
 For example, a I propose the follwing tagging of the top 50 most common service types for Louisville:
 * [CSV](Louisville.csv)
 * [JSON](Louisville.json)

 Of course, the cities themeselve could provide a better mapping.

+### Using this taggs for analysis
+Given a mapping file (CSV or JSON) file for any city, its complete 311 data could be automatically tagged.
+These standardized taggs therefore could be used to perform 311 related analysis accross cities.